 is not UNUSED.

-We provide a test program sysinfotest; you pass this
+We provide a test program sysinfotest that you can use to test your implementation

 Your sysinfo will need some helper functions in the kernel.